tapecanvas/internet-radio/README.md

 # add your own streams:
 ### method one (recommended):
-- direct your browser of choice to maiden (yournornsip/maiden)
+1. direct your browser of choice to **maiden** (http://norns.local/maiden/ **or** yournornsip/maiden)
-- go to `/code/internet-radio/lib/` directory
+2. go to `/code/internet-radio/lib/` directory
-- edit `streams.lua` or make your own `filename.lua` list
+3. edit `streams.lua` or make your own `filename.lua` list
-- follow the format:
+4. follow the format:
 `{name = "stream name", address = "streamurl"},`

 ### method two:
 - this will add a stream to the currently selected stream list
-- go to the params page
+1. go to the params page
-- use a usb keyboard(recommended) or e2 and e3 to enter the stream info in this format:
+2. use a usb keyboard(recommended) or e2 and e3 to enter the stream info in this format:
 `stream name, https://yourstreamurl` the script will handle the rest

 # supported stream formats:
 - MPV uses ffmpeg to decode everything, so any streaming format that ffmpeg [supports](http://ffmpeg.org/general.html#Supported-File-Formats_002c-Codecs-or-Features) should work.
-  - you will mainly see .m3u .mp3 and .pls streams
+  > you will mainly see .m3u .mp3 and .pls streams

 # stream sources: